LAW 2526 - Legal Theory

 Recommended ResourcesA list of recommended readings will be made available through MyUni.
 MyUni will also feature a page of links to useful internet resources and news articles.
 These will be particularly helpful in locating material on contemporary legal and political issues that are relevant to the course.
 Students seeking an advanced guide can consult, Peter Burdon, Hannah Arendt: Legal Theory and the Eichmann Trial (Routledge, 2017).

 Online LearningThe course is supported by the ‘Legal Theory’ MyUni website.
 The website contains links to the following resources:

-- Course information, including the Course Profile and the seminar and lecture guide.
+- Course information, including the Course Outline and the seminar and lecture guide;

-- Discussion Board – This is available for students to discuss the course amongst themselves and to communicate with the course coordinator in relation to administrative or substantive questions about the course.
+- Discussion Board – This is available for students to discuss the course amongst themselves and to communicate with the course coordinator in relation to administrative or substantive questions about the course; and

 - MyUni will also be used to post announcements, and assignment tasks.
 Students are expected to check MyUni regularly to keep up to date with these materials and additional learning resources throughout the course.
 Students should also regularly check their email.